Tips for ensuring your event attendees’ safety and security

 Create a profile of your event and include all the activities that will take place, how many people you expect to be there and their demographic.
 The audience at a children’s book reading, for example, will have very different needs to a beer festival.
 This will give you a better idea of the kind of venue you should be looking for.
 Once you think you’ve found a suitable one, make sure to visit the event venue and keep in mind the following:

 So that everyone can get into the event, you’ll need to make sure that pedestrians and vehicles are able to access and exit the venue easily.
-You’ll also need to consider whether or not disabled people, people in wheelchairs and pushchairs need to be accomodated.
+You’ll also need to consider whether or not disabled people, people in wheelchairs, and pushchairs need to be accommodated.
 Hugely important is to check that there are enough emergency exits and whether or not they’re easy to find.

 Communication between security personnel is key for maintaining crowd control.
 Getting some professional two-way radios is your best bet for maintaining communication and they’re the favoured solution for many security firms.
 They provide full control over the system, while coverage and capacity can be tailored to exactly match the size and location of the event.
 The first thing you’ll want to determine is the area you’ll need the radios to cover.
 From there you can determine what kind of radio system you will need, be it simple, conventional with repeaters or trunking.
 If you’re not sure about this then a two-way radio supplier will be able to offer you some advice.